3 things to think about before caring for an elderly parent

 There is so much to think about before choosing a care model, and the route by which everyone enters care is different.

-However, these are three of the most universal considerations it’s worth taking into account when deciding whether caring for an elderly parent is the best option for both parties.
+However, these are seven of the most universal considerations worth considering when deciding whether caring for an older parent is the best option for both parties.

 1. Impact on relationship

-Caring for an elderly parent can dramatically change the dynamic between older parents and their children.
+Caring for a parent can dramatically change the dynamic between older parents and their children.

 Having grown used to being the one who’s cared for and guided by a parent, you’ll need to adapt to something of a role reversal.